FINANCIAL AID RATE79%

 The list of schools below have been selected by researching which schools offer similar programs to Georgia Institute of Technology.

-- University of Alabama in Huntsville in Huntsville, AL (148 miles away)
+- University of Alabama in Huntsville in Montgomery, AL (148 miles away)

-- Citadel Military College of South Carolina in Charleston, SC (264 miles away)
+- University of South Carolina - Union in Sumter, SC (174 miles away)

 See a list of all the colleges and universities by clicking on one of the links below: